 At RedSwitches, you can pick up a cheap dedicated server hosting plan starting from only $100 per month.

-If, however, you want to buy a physical dedicated server, then you have to be prepared to pay out a large up-front fee for purchasing the hardware (the cost can range between $2,000 – $10,000).
-The upside here, though, is that you will end up saving money in the long run, because you won’t pay monthly recurring fees..
+If, however, you want to buy a physical server, then you have to be prepared to pay out a large up-front fee for purchasing the hardware (the cost can range between $2,000 – $10,000).
+The upside here, though, is that you will end up saving money in the long run because you won’t pay monthly recurring fees.
 However, you’ll still need to spend more money on upgrading hardware in the future, as hardware becomes obsolete real fast nowadays.

-When buying a physical dedicated server however, you will have to set it up, maintain it, and secure it by yourself.
+When buying a physical server, however, you will have to set it up, maintain it, and secure it by yourself.
 That either means hiring a dedicated IT person, or doing it yourself (if you know how to).

-Not convinced you should spend the extra money and get a dedicated server?
-Check out our in-depth guide to find out if you need a dedicated server!
+Not convinced you should spend the extra money and get this server?
+Check out our in-depth guide to find out if you need a server!

 5+ Dedicated Server Use-Cases

-Dedicated servers are ideal for fast-growing websites with a lot of traffic.
-Some potential use-cases for dedicated servers include:
+These servers are ideal for fast-growing websites with a lot of traffic.
+Some potential use-cases for these servers include: